Terribly Happy: Plot

 As Robert prepares to attend Ingelise's funeral, he realizes he has lost a button from his uniform pocket during their tussle.
 At the funeral luncheon, he is advised by the priest to keep an eye on Jørgen because the townsfolk don't like wife-killers, and they all believe that Jørgen is guilty.
 That night, Robert parks outside Jørgen's house and in the morning, sees several men in two cars taking him away, and follows them to the outskirts of town, where they are forcing Jørgen at gunpoint to enter the bog.
 For the first time, Robert pulls out his pistol, aims it at the men and tells them to desist.
 He is then able to get Jørgen out of the bog and takes him home.
 He finds Dorthe hiding at the grocer's, where she tells him that she saw him leaving her house the night Ingelise died.
 He is able to convince her it is a misunderstanding, and takes her back to her father.

 Later, Jørgen goes to the bar and challenges Robert to a drinking duel.
 After six beers and five shots each, the two end up at Robert's apartment, where Jørgen pulls out Robert's missing uniform button.
-He has an idea what happened, so Robert goes for the gun in his desk drawer and shoots Jørgen.
+He has an idea what happened, so Robert goes for the gun in his desk drawer and shoots Jørgen once, and again moments later.
+The second shot being fatal.
 He then takes Jørgen's body to the bog.
 He drives back to town and falls asleep in his police car.

-The next morning, the Tonder chief of police shows up and Robert is taken along to investigate a boot (Jørgen's boot) found in the bog.
+The next morning, the Tønder chief of police shows up and Robert is taken along to investigate a boot (Jørgen's boot) found in the bog.
 Expecting the worst, Robert goes back to the chief's cruiser to await his fate.
 He is joined there by the chief of police, who tells him they dredged up the body of the bicycle shop owner, and says that they could just say that Jørgen committed suicide and no one would be the wiser and that Robert could soon be back in Copenhagen at his old job, and close to his daughter.
 That would make things simpler.
 Robert manages a slight smile at the thought of being out of this place and back home again.

 Robert is seen packing his bags and getting ready to leave Skarrild behind.
 He stops by at the doctor's ongoing card game to say goodbye, but is told that they know exactly what happened with Ingelise and Jørgen.
 They tell him they are glad to be rid of them because it has reduced the tension in the town, but they know things about him that could hurt him in Copenhagen.
 The grocer adds, "You're our man now, Robert."
 Robert sits down at the table to become their fourth player.